IdreesAh809/About_RAG/README.md

 # About_RAG
 A practice repository for learning Retrieval-Augmented Generation (RAG).
-Demonstrates creating document embeddings with ChromaDB and generating answers using Groq LLM from PDFs and text files.
+It creates document embeddings using ChromaDB and retrieves context to generate responses through the Gemma 2 (9B IT) language model, served efficiently via the Groq inference platform.